The coronavirus pandemic has been the most financially disastrous force in the century-old history of commercial air travel.

 They’re only 1.3 nautical miles apart and within sight of each other, but the Papuan hilltop settlements of Kegata and Apowo are separated by a deep forested valley in an isolated part of Indonesia.
 Traveling between the two villages by land involves an arduous journey through thick jungle and steep mountainsides.

 Much better if you can hop across that big ravine on Matt Dearden’s Pilatus PC-6 Turbo Porter, a robust single-engined aircraft that seats up to 10 passengers.

-Dearden, a British pilot operating local air services in remote areas of Papua, flew several revenue services on this route.
-Although not a regular connection, it carried fare-paying passengers, which makes it, possibly, the shortest commercial flight anywhere in the world.
+Dearden, a British pilot operating local air services in remote areas of Papua, has flown several revenue services on this route.
+Although not a regular connection, his trips carried fare-paying passengers, which makes it, possibly, the shortest commercial flight anywhere in the world.